Time to Read: 4 minutes

-Many entrepreneurs have made their mark right here in the Ozarks, a region regarded as one of the best places to start a business.
-As the economic hub of Southwest Missouri, Springfield is one of the best cities for startups.
-It’s home to Fortune 500 companies and an ever-growing number of small businesses.
-The stories behind some of our most prominent companies may inspire you to open your dream business in Springfield, MO—a hotbed of entrepreneurship.
+Many entrepreneurs, like small business owners and tech startups, have made their mark right here in the Ozarks, a region regarded as one of the best places to start a business.
+As the economic hub of Southwest Missouri, Springfield is one of the most entrepreneurial cities in the U.S. and one of the best cities for startups.

 In 1972, Johnny Morris began Bass Pro Shops in the back of his father’s liquor store.
 This small bait shop would one day become the world’s No. 1 outdoor brand through 200 retail and marine centers across the United States and Canada.
 Bass Pro Shops opened its official Springfield headquarters in 1981, followed by the development of a 300,000-square-foot flagship store and home to the nation’s top-ranked aquarium, Wonders of Wildlife National Museum & Aquarium.